jianyangg/StrixTok/README.md

 1. Leave Comprehensive Reviews: Upon receiving their purchased items, users can contribute reviews.
 These reviews can take the form of text, video content shared with their followers, or public video reviews.
 The extent of outreach directly impacts the number of TikTok coins earned.

-## Preventing Abuse of Review Incentives with Advanced Computer Vision Techniques

-StrixTok incorporates a robust Product Validation Computer Vision Model to thwart misuse and ensure the authenticity of reviews.
-Employing zero-shot learning and a CLIPSeg backbone, this model identifies the presence of the reviewed product using object segmentation and careful filtering.

-Example:
-- Step 1.
-User Gabriel posts a video review of his newly acquired headphones.
-- Step 2.
-StrixTok's computer vision model diligently confirms that the headphones are indeed featured in the video.
-- Step 3.
-The video is subjected to approval or rejection, and TikTok coins are distributed accordingly.
-- Step 4.
-Users can also track whether their friends have purchased the same featured product, fostering a sense of community and shared interests.

 ## User Profiles